Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 With the Arduino IDE, use the `File -> Open` menu to navigate to where you downloaded and extracted the builder kit source code and open the file `workshop-1-internet-button/workshop-1-internet-button.ino`.
 Edit the following variables at the top of the file.

-1. WIFI_SSID = the name of your WiFi network
+1. WIFI_SSID: The name of your WiFi network.
-1. WIFI_PASS = your WiFi password
+1. WIFI_PASS: Your WiFi password.
-1. LOSANT_DEVICE_ID = set this to the ID you received after adding the device to the Losant application
+1. LOSANT_DEVICE_ID: After creating your device, the device ID is printed on the page in a gray box.
+You can also find it next to the name of your device on your application's "View All Devices" page.
-1. LOSANT_ACCESS_KEY = set this to the access key you generated after creating the Losant application
+1. LOSANT_ACCESS_KEY: Set this to the access key you generated after creating the Losant application.
-1. LOSANT_ACCESS_SECRET = set this to the access secret you generated after creating the Losant application
+1. LOSANT_ACCESS_SECRET: Set this to the access secret you generated after creating the Losant application.

 ![Update Variables](/images/getting-started/losant-iot-dev-kits/builder-kit/update-variables.png "Update Variables")